Doctors Note Logo

 • Early recognition and intervention lead to better outcomes: fewer falls, less fatigue and more confidence.

-• If you have concerns about muscle weakness, coordination or suspect ADHD, speak to a doctor—and consider using a free online tool to check your symptoms for Attention Deficit Hyperactivity Disorder (ADHD) before your appointment.
+• If you have concerns about muscle weakness, coordination or suspect ADHD, speak to a doctor—and consider taking Ubie's free AI-powered symptom assessment to better understand your symptoms before your appointment.

 Remember, managing muscle strength and coordination is a journey.
 With the right support and consistent effort, you can transform what once felt like clumsiness into steady, confident movement.
 And as always, consult your healthcare provider for any issues that feel life threatening or seriously impact your life.